 ► >EBICS: Emergent Behaviors of Integrated Cellular Systems.
-A National Science Foundation Science and Technology Center, dedicated to creating a new scientific discipline for building living, multi-cellular machines that solve real world problems in health, security, and the environment.
+A National Science Foundation Science and Technology Center founded by the Massachusetts Institute of Technology, dedicated to creating a new scientific discipline for building living, multi-cellular machines that solve real world problems in health, security, and the environment.
 EBICS has a fundamental understanding of interactions between cells and their environment, their control by biochemical and mechanical cues, and the coordinated behavior of functional cells in a machine.
-Faculty Dr. Steven Stice
+Group leader: Dr. Steven Stice

 ► >Regenerative Engineering and Medicine (REM) A research center focused on endogenous repair or how the body can harness its own potential to heal or regenerate.
-REM is a joint collaboration between Emory University and Georgia Tech.
-Director Dr. Steven Stice
+REM is a joint collaboration between UGA, Emory University and Georgia Tech.
+Co-Director: Dr. Steven Stice

 ► Finding new treatments for degenerative diseases such Parkinson’s, Alzheimer’s and Multiple Sclerosis Continued focus on neural injuries — spinal cord and head trauma, as well as, treating cardiovascular diseases (heart and blood vessel repair) through stem cell technologies.

 ► Development of cell-based assays to support high-throughput chemical and compound screening, ultimately leading to better reproducibility and predictability resulting in more effective drug therapies.

 ► Animal stem cells and cloning animal agriculture, veterinary and biomedicine applications.

 ► The use of stem cells in fracture healing and complex bone injury.